 During the nesting season, research scientists and student interns at the Wetlands Institute patrol a 38-mile transect of local roads searching for terrapins in need of assistance.
 In some cases, the terrapins are simply helped across the road, always in the direction they are traveling.
 Institute staff help hundreds of terrapins safely cross roads each year.
 Injured terrapins are given medical attention and, whenever necessary, sent to a local veterinarian (Dr. Mark Logan, VMD) who volunteers his services to the project.
 Life does not end when a terrapin is killed on the road.
 Depending on the amount of damage sustained, dead terrapins may be taken back to the laboratory so that undamaged eggs can be retrieved from the carcass, washed, and then artificially incubated.
 Because terrapins exhibit temperature-dependent sex determination (TSD), recovered eggs are held at 30°C (86°F) throughout development to produce hatchlings that are all female.
 The resulting hatchlings are put into a year-long “head start” program (described below) to improve their chances of survival and released back into the wild.
 In this way, we attempt to offset the high mortality of adult female terrapins on the road, by increasing the number of females in the next generation.
 Each year, we find between 400-600 adult female terrapins killed on the road patrol transect and collect several hundred eggs for incubation and headstarting.

-Terrapins hatched from the eggs of roadkilled females are reared at a special facility at The Richard Stockton College of New Jersey for ten months.
+Terrapins hatched from the eggs of roadkilled females are reared at a special facility at Stockton University for ten months.
 Kept warm and well-fed through the winter, the resulting “headstarter” terrapins reach the size of a wild 3 or 4-year old terrapin in less than one year.
 Prior to their release into the salt marsh, headstarter terrapins are measured, weighed, and marked with a uniquely numbered microchip, similar to those injected in cats and dogs.
 These microchips allow for evaluation of the head-starting program.
 To date, several of these headstarters have been observed to return to nest on the nature trail at the Wetlands Institute.
 In 2011, 192 terrapins that were hatched from eggs recovered from roadkills were released at three locations along the road patrol transect.
 Ongoing research projects aim to determine the distribution, movements, and abundance of headstarted terrapins in the local population.

 Conservation programs are not effective on their own in stabilizing populations unless the underlying reasons for decline are addressed; therefore, researchers at The Wetlands Institute seek to reduce roadkills and other factors that contribute to the high mortality rate for the local population.
 In 2004, an intern-driven project led to the installation of barrier fencing along one stretch of our standard road patrol.
 In an effort to reduce roadkills in areas of the road patrol transect known to be major “hot spots”; the fencing project has expanded over the years to include sections of the causeways that connect Seven-mile Island to the main land.
 Fencing material has been improved over the years with the goal of reducing costs of materials and labor while improving the barrier function.
 Currently, more than 11 miles of barrier fence has been installed along roads that cross the salt marsh.
 Dan McLaughlin, Coordinator of Research and Conservation at The Wetlands Institute, works with community groups that wish to install barrier fences in their local area.